mvz/coding_agent/README.md

 # Running tests

-Execute `test/run_all.sh` from the root of the project.
+Execute `bundle exec rake` from the root of the project.